This post may contain affiliate links.Please read our disclosure policy.

 • Soaking process.
 It’s one of the best parts of this recipe.
 Rather than dealing with the mess of dipping each piece of bread into the egg mixture, you just lay them all out in one pan and pour the batter over the top.
 As a result, it contains the mess, saves time, and ensures that all the slices have just enough batter.
 So easy!

-• Overnight: This recipe tastes best fresh and soaking the bread takes only a few minutes but if you’re looking for an overnight french toast recipe check out my French Toast Casserole
+• Overnight: This recipe tastes the best fresh and soaking the bread takes only a few minutes, but if you’re looking for an overnight French toast recipe, check out my French Toast Casserole

 Recipe FAQs

-The best bread for french toast is brioche bread sliced about 1-inch thick!
-It tastes great by itself but making french toast with it makes it especially delicious.
-But you can also use challah bread, texas toast, or even sourdough.
-Just make sure that the slices are thick and the bread is day-old or slightly stale for the best french toast.
+The best bread for French toast is brioche bread sliced about 1-inch thick!
+It tastes great by itself, but making French toast with it makes it especially delicious.
+But you can also use challah, Texas toast, or even sourdough.
+Just make sure that the slices are thick, and the bread is day-old or slightly stale for the best French toast.

 The base ingredients for this egg mixture are naturally gluten-free.
 So, if you want the entire dish gluten-free, you’ll need to use gluten-free bread.
 Gluten-free bread is denser than regular bread, so it works wonderfully for French toast.
 Just be sure to dry out the slices.